christoph-v/spark/README.md

-S&P-ARK is not a "real" project, but it is used to publish my opinion about a project / or about projects / that should be conducted by the Web3D Community to elaborate the "Community Requirements" for the NSN and to use the NSN, after it will have been standardized
+S&P-ARK is not a "real" project, but it is used to publish my opinion about a project / or about projects / that should be conducted by the Web3D Community to elaborate the "Community Requirements" for the NSN and to use the NSN, after it will have been standardized.

+So, actually this means, I (we) will do experiments, we will test this or that software, but we will implement our own software only, if this is needed to test something else.

+The current repository is the place for such experiments and/or tests and/or testing software.

 ### 1.1.
-Now (2022-03-24) the "Template" Project is actually started
+(2022-03-24) The "Template" Project had actually been started

 with following TODO List